215ALab4/lab4/README.txt

    b) Change the working directory to "~/Rfiles" (line 16)
    c) Change the value of ImageSave to TRUE (line 17)
    d) Run the whole script
+	Remarks: remember to change number of trees you are training on.
+	It is currently set at 100 but will likely be very slow for most personal computers at such high number of trees.

 6) To generate the plots in the EDA section:
    a) Open "~/Rfiles/EDA.R"